Scholarships for Adults Nontraditional Students

 • Who is eligible?
 Eligible applicants must have a cumulative gap in their education of at least five years, be pursuing their first undergraduate degree, and demonstrate financial need and academic promise.
 Students must attend one of the partner colleges as the foundation distributes funds to schools and not applicants directly.
 The scholarship is meant to benefit students typically between the ages of 25 and 50.

 • Who is eligible?
-Any pregnant or parenting student attending a college or university in Nebraska.
-Applying students must have at least a 2.5 GPA.
+Any pregnant or parenting female undergraduate student enrolled in at least 6 credit hours at a college or university in Nebraska.
+Applying students must have at least a 2.5 GPA and be enrolled in a minimum of six credit hours.

 • Amount: $5,000-$7,500 a year

-• Deadline: May 15 for fall and spring semesters, April 15 for summer scholarships
+• Deadline: May 1 for fall and spring semesters, mid-April for summer scholarships

 • Who is eligible?
-The Folded Flag Foundation provides scholarships to spouses and families of fallen members of the U.S. military.
+The Folded Flag Foundation provides educational scholarships and support grants to the spouses and children under the age of 26 of U.S. military and government personnel who died as a result of hostile action or in an accident related to U.S. combat or stateside military operations.
 To apply, you will need to provide proof of eligibility, need, and enrollment.

 Frequently Asked Questions About Adult and Nontraditional Student Scholarships